 Once on the certification treadmill, you'll find that certifications have a limited lifespan.
 (That VB6 certification isn't doing me much good these days).
 The rate of change at AWS is astonishing, so AWS certifications expire every two years.

-That may seem like a short lifespan, but consider this: in the last thirty days, AWS have announced around 40 new features/services/enhancements (depending on how you count these things), including new EC2 instance types, support for Windows 2016 and a whole new region!
-So every day, I visit http://aws.amazon.com/new and watch my current certifications slip a little further into the past.
+That may seem like a short lifespan, but consider this: in just 30 days, AWS announced around 40 new features, services and enhancements (depending on how you count these things), including new EC2 instance types, support for Windows 2016 and a whole new region!
+So every day, I visit aws.amazon.com/new and watch my current certifications slip a little further into the past.
 Two more years at the same rate as the releases this month and you can see why I should take another exam.

 AWS have a recertification policy for the AWS Architect Associate certification, stating it can be renewed by either passing a shorter, cheaper version of the original exam, or by upgrading to the higher-level Professional certification.
 Either way seems appealing when it comes to the end result of being accredited in the constant changing IT landscape.